 - Card status — Single-letter designation of the card's status.
 See the Card Statuses guide for more information.

-accountNo and it will point to the same card record.
+accountNo and it will point to the same card record as the PAN.
+Consult each endpoint to see if

 In general, when passing the